 Today, the Human Genome Project is changing health care in major ways.
 Over the past five to seven years, there have been significant advances in our understanding of the genetics of both rare and common disorders.
-This has led to more genetic testing in individuals—with and without disease—to better assess their risk of developing specific disorders.
+This has led to more genetic testing and genetic counseling in individuals—with and without disease—to better assess their risk of developing specific disorders.
 The testing is not just for the sake of knowing, but in order to improve health, by screening for various conditions and, when possible, preventing them from ever occurring.

 For individuals with particular diseases, our understanding of the genome has led to the development of drugs targeting specific genetic causes (this often referred to as precision or personalized medicine.)
 For instance, for individuals diagnosed with cancer, it is becoming common to order genetic testing on the cancer cells.
 From the cancer’s genetic profile, it’s possible to get a sense of how aggressive the cancer may be and whether there are specific chemotherapies that the cancer will respond to more favorably. here are hundreds of other applications of genetic information in health care.
 As our knowledge continues to grow, having a glimpse into your genome can better guide you and your doctors in managing your health.